vscode-restructuredtext/vscode-restructuredtext/docs/sphinx.md

 # Troubleshooting Guide
 If any error happens, please follow the steps below to locate the possible causes.

+## Find The Logs
+1. Use "View -> Output" menu item to open Visual Studio Code OUTPUT panel.
+1. On the top right area find "reStructuredText" from the list to switch to reStructuredText logging page.

+The logs show what compiler command line is used by this extension and which HTML is being previewed.
+They should indicate what might be wrong.

 ## Locate The Conf.py Folder
 1. Open Integrated Terminal in Visual Studio Code code by clicking "View | Integrated Terminal".
 1. If you have `.vscode/settings.json` in the workspace, find the value of `restructuredtext.confPath` setting.